 - Keep collection scope as local as possible.
 For example, when storing customer transactions, use a collection on the customer object rather than a global collection keyed by customer.
-This results in a separate collection instance per customer, which greatly reduces the likelihood of contention. - Keep transactions short. - Go into transaction state as late as possible. - Populate collections late in the transaction. - Use an iterator or a foreach instruction with the discreteLock option, to reduce lock time on the collection. - If a collection is frequently accessed and updated, you may be able to avoid contention by making a transient clone of the collection. - Delay updates to collections by offloading them to another process.
+This results in a separate collection instance per customer, which greatly reduces the likelihood of contention. - Keep transactions short. - Go into transaction state as late as possible. - Update collections late in the transaction. - Jade 2020 and higher provides support for deferring collection updates until commit time.
+These features can also help avoid deadlocks.
+For details, see "Collection Concurrency", in Chapter 4 of the Developer's Reference. - Use an iterator or a foreach instruction with the discreteLock option, to reduce lock time on the collection. - If a collection is frequently accessed and updated, you may be able to avoid contention by making a transient clone of the collection. - Delay updates to collections by offloading them to another process.
 Note that this can introduce recovery and consistency issues, and therefore should be used only with great caution.